 You might choose an assessment based on what a client's issues are and what you need to understand about them.
 Initial assessments are typically required to prove medical necessity and get reimbursed by insurers and government programs.

 2. Psychotherapy Notes

-Psychotherapy notes are a counselor’s private notes that they take during counseling sessions.
+Psychotherapy notes are a clinician's private notes that they take during sessions.
 Psychotherapy notes are not required for reimbursement, and they must be kept confidential.
-These notes are stored separately from clients’ records and are meant only to be seen by the counselor who writes them.
+These notes are stored separately from clients' records and are meant only to be seen by the clinician who writes them.